frabbit/hx2python/hxjs2dart/README.md

 ## Quick Start Guide
 1. follow [Haxe2Dart Generator - Quick Start Guide](https://bitbucket.org/AndrewVernon/haxe2dart-generator/overview)
-2. ensure hxjs2dart project in the same folder as the haxe2dart project.
-3. compile demo :    haxe build.hxml
-4. open **bin/dart.html** in chromium browser from dart sdk download.

-*As long as everything worked there should be html content visible in the chromium browser tab.*
+2. compile and view samples in the samples folder.

 ## More Info

 ###Folder Structure
-#####src/js
+**src/js**

-Contains versions of the std/js haxe externs and utilities that produce valid dart code instead of the original js.
+Contains versions of the std/js haxe externs and utilities that produce valid dart code instead of the original j.

-#####demo/
+**demo**

 Contains the demo application code.

-#####bin/
+**bin**

 Contains an html file for both dart and js versions of the demo to be viewed in the chromium browser.

-#####dartsamples/
+**samples/**

-Haxe versions of [dart samples](https://www.dartlang.org/samples/) including hxjs2dart, hxdart, hxjs and original dart source for comparision.
+Haxe versions of [dart samples](https://www.dartlang.org/samples/) including hxjs2dart, hxdart, hxjs, dart2js and original dart source for comparision.

 ####What's the point?
 If successful this library will allow any haxe3 projects targeting js to also target dart without the need to manually port any code.